Melania Trump used private email accounts while in the White House, says former colleague and friend

 Operation Block Ivanka was “petty,” Winston Wolkoff says, but in many ways felt like the only way to cope with the fact that “Ivanka would not stop trying to put herself in front of Melania” — figuratively and literally.
 Throughout planning for the inauguration, Winston Wolkoff told The Post, Ivanka kept sending her text messages about exactly where she wanted to be standing in the swearing-in photo, “and ‘it’s so important for me to be with my father’ and literally sending me a picture of the Obamas” for reference, she says.
 “And I was like, ‘When does she stop?’ ”

-And so Winston Wolkoff says she studied the seating chart and made sure that Ivanka’s face would be obscured from photos when she was seated, and that she would be not be at the center of the photos while standing.
+And so Winston Wolkoff says she studied the seating chart and made sure that Ivanka’s face would be obscured from photos when she was seated, and that she would not be at the center of the photos while standing.
 Winston Wolkoff told The Post that she was operating to protect the interests of her friend Melania, but also because she felt that “people were overstepping their boundaries” and there was something wrong with the first daughter being so disrespectful to the first lady of the United States.

 “It is traditional and appropriate for the children of the president to join in such a historic occasion,” said a person close to Ivanka.
 “A simple Google search could have helped Stephanie understand that.”